 - 4 cherry to garnish, one per serving

-- Chop the chocolate and fold it into your batter together with the rest of your pitted cherries, and lemon zest.
+- Chop the chocolate and fold it into your batter together with the rest of your cherries, and lemon zest.
 Folding is just another word for gently moving your spoon around.

 It’s time to serve.